About

 General Description

-At The Florence Academy of Art painting directly from life is the culmination of various skills.
-The course begins with an in depth explanation of the Florence Academy method, a technical demonstration on mixing colors, organizing the palette, preparing mediums, and producing a painting from life.
-Students work 6 hours daily, painting the figure in the morning and the portrait in the afternoon.
+At The Florence Academy of Art, painting directly from life is the culmination of various skills.
+The course begins with an in-depth explanation of the Florence Academy method, a technical demonstration on mixing colors, organizing the palette, preparing mediums, and producing a painting from life.
+Students work 6 hours daily, with the day divided between figure painting and portrait painting.

-The daily session begins with a three hour Figure Painting class designed to strengthen the student’s visual relationship with three-dimensional form.
-Students use a limited palette, with its phenomenally broad range of color effects, to focus on color harmony and unity of light.
-Projects range from a three-hour color study to a long pose lasting three hours per day for several days to obtain a finished, accurate painting.
+The daily session is divided into two three-hour classes.
+In Figure Painting, students work from a long pose designed to strengthen the visual relationship with three-dimensional form.
+Using a limited palette, with its phenomenally broad range of color effects, they focus on color harmony and the unity of light.
+The pose continues for several days, allowing students to develop a finished and accurate painting.

-In the afternoon, students return for Portrait Painting.
-In an atmospheric, north light environment, students learn the essential qualities of classical painting: accuracy, rhythm, light effect and the illusion of form and space.
-The class is designed to increase the level of accuracy, and fine tune the approach to painting from life in any student’s work, whether experienced or beginner.
-The gained knowledge and sensitivity is applicable to every form of artistic expression.
+In Portrait Painting, held in an atmospheric north-light environment, students study the essential qualities of classical painting: accuracy, rhythm, the effect of light, and the illusion of form and space.
+The class is designed to increase accuracy and refine each student’s approach to painting from life, whether experienced or beginner.
+The gained knowledge and sensitivity are applicable to every form of artistic expression.

-As a basis for observation and accurate measurement of the figure or portrait, students will be taught to use the sight-size method of measurement.
+As a basis for observing and accurately measuring figures or portraits, students will be taught to use the sight-size method.

 Additional Info